To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Key policy documents to boost South Africa’s economy are outdated and need to be ditched, said the author of a new book about Eskom.

-The author of Blackout: The Eskom Crisis, James-Brent Styan, told those attending a meeting of the Cape Town Press Club on Wednesday that the National Development Plan (NDP) and the Integrated Resource Plan (IRP) for Electricity 2010-30 should be lobbed into the bin.
+Blackout: The Eskom Crisis, James-Brent Styan, told those attending a meeting of the Cape Town Press Club on Wednesday that the National Development Plan (NDP) and the Integrated Resource Plan (IRP) for Electricity 2010-30 should be lobbed into the bin.

 Styan said the IRP’s prediction of future electricity demand and the NDP’s assumption of economic growth had become horribly unrealistic since the plans were implemented in 2011 and 2013 respectively.